johnbiundo/dev.to-articles/blog-posts/micro-nats-1/micro-nats-part1.md

 * Used as an **integration technology**, one needs to dig a bit deeper.
 Because the microservices package plays this dual role, when using it for integration there are important implementation details that surface and can get in the way.
 Fortunately, as is usually the case, the elegance of the Nest architecture provides mechanisms that make this use case possible (if not immediately obvious).

+### Article Series Overview

 This blog post series covers the **integration use case**.
 To get there, it first covers some Nest microservices basics.
 Some of these basics might be of interest to you even if you are using the package for the first use case described above (inter-Nest-app communication layer).
 The articles are organized such that if you don't need the basics, or if you want to come back later for reference, you can just read the parts you need.

 * **Part 1** (this article!) covers introductory material, including the basic microservices communication model, brokers, and how Nest uses publish/subscribe and request/response communication models.
 It introduces external integration use-cases that will be covered in the series.
 It also lays out a vocabulary for describing all the moving parts in these sometimes-complex interactions.
 * **Part 2** (coming soon) digs a little deeper, extending the vocabulary to describe the modalities in which Nest operates when interacting with external systems.
 It introduces a pair of simple external (non-Nest, NATS-based) apps that we will use as part of the integration case study.
 It introduces the potential challenges arising from Nest's use of a proprietary *message format*.
 * **Part 3** (coming soon) describes the Nest approach for solving the message format challenge.
 It goes on to work through code samples that implement this approach.
-It uses the vocabulary introduced earlier in an attempt to help you keep a simple cognitive model in mind as you address this problem.
+It uses the vocabulary introduced earlier to help you keep a simple cognitive model in mind as you address this problem.
-* **Part 4** (coming soon) covers some leftover, some advanced use cases, and some tips and tricks.
+* **Part 4** (coming soon) covers some leftovers, some advanced use cases, and some tips and tricks.

 I hope you find this article series helpful!